seinoxygen/wp-github/readme.txt

 == Installation ==

-1. Upload `plugin-name.php` to the `/wp-content/plugins/` directory
+1. Upload `wp-github` directory to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Add the widget through the 'Widgets' menu in WordPress or add the desired shortcode in your posts and pages.